Convex cocompact actions in real projective geometry: Introduction

-\begin{remark} Given a properly discontinuous and cocompact action of a group~$\Gamma$ on a properly convex set~$\C$, Theorem~\ref{thm:main-general} interprets the convex cocompactness of~$\Gamma$ in terms of the regularity of~$\C$ at the nonideal boundary $\partialn\C$, whereas Theorems \ref{thm:main-noPETs} and~\ref{thm:main-general} together interpret the \emph{strong} convex cocompactness of~$\Gamma$ in terms of the regularity of~$\C$ at both $\partiali\C$ and $\partialn\C$. \end{remark}
+\begin{remark} Given a properly discontinuous and cocompact action of a group~$\Gamma$ on a properly convex set~$\C$, Theorem~\ref{thm:main-general} interprets the convex cocompactness of~$\Gamma$ in terms of the regularity of~$\C$ at the nonideal boundary $\partialn\C$, whereas Theorem~\ref{thm:main-noPETs} (equivalence \ref{item:ccc-CM}~$\Leftrightarrow$~\ref{item:ccc-ugly}) and Theorem~\ref{thm:main-general} together interpret the \emph{strong} convex cocompactness of~$\Gamma$ in terms of the regularity of~$\C$ at both $\partiali\C$ and~$\partialn\C$. \end{remark}

 The equivalence \eqref{item:ccc-limit-set} $\Leftrightarrow$ \eqref{item:ccc-strict} of Theorem~\ref{thm:main-general} states that convex cocompact torsion-free subgroups in $\PP(V)$ are precisely the holonomy groups of compact properly convex projective manifolds with strictly convex boundary.
-Cooper--Long--Tillmann~\cite{clt} studied the deformation theory of such manifolds (allowing in addition certain types of cusps).
+Cooper--Long--Tillmann~\cite{clt18} studied the deformation theory of such manifolds (allowing in addition certain types of cusps).
 They established a holonomy principle, which reduces to the following statement in the absence of cusps: the holonomy groups of compact properly convex projective manifolds with strictly convex boundary form an open subset of the representation space of~$\Gamma$.
 This result, together with Theorem~\ref{thm:main-general}, gives the stability property~\ref{item:stable} of Theorem~\ref{thm:properties}.
 For the case of divisible convex sets, see \cite{kos68}.